anhnguyendepocen/functional-programming-in-R/03_scope_and_closures.md

 ![Environment chain graph](figures/environment-chain-graph){#fig:environment-chain-graph}

-If we assume that there are no variables in the global environment when we start the program, we have the global environment `[]`.
+If we assume that there are no variables in the global environment when we start the program, we have the global environment `[]`.^[The global environment is actually a little more complex than the empty one we use here.
+It is nested inside environments where imported packages live.
+But for the purpose of this chapter, we do not need to worry about that.]
 After we evaluate the first expression, the definition of function `f`, we have changed the global environment, so it now maps `"f` to that function.

 ```
 ["f -> function(x) 2 * x]